 Here at Pachinko Restorations, we buy, sell, trade, repair and restore vintage pachinko machines.
 Striving to do our best to fabricate parts to replace broken and missing components on these machines, to get them back to their original working condition, so your kids can have as much fun playing as you did.
 There is no charge to evaluate your machine to determine what repair parts are needed or how much of a restoration it would need.
 We also offer a wide range of parts, accessories, and information for Do It Yourself pachinko owners.

-I am always looking for Vintage Pachinko Machines so clean out your closet, attic, basement and garage, working or not, from the 60's and 70's.
+I am always looking for Vintage Pachinko Machines from the 60's and 70's, working or not, so clean out your closet, attic, basement and garage.
 Price is determined by condition, functionality, manufacturer, playing field features, accessories and the distance I have to travel outside of the Tulsa area or shipping cost.
 If you send a photo (front and back please), I can give you a better idea of what I will pay.
 If you just want to get rid of yours, we will pay for the shipping in most cases.

 Attn: William Cardwell

 3728 South Elm Pl.